 Section 6.06 No-Shows

-A “No-Show” is defined as participating employer who registered for an event and did not show up.
+A “No-Show” is defined as a participating employer who registered for an event and did not show up.
 If an employer is a “No-Show" registration fees will not be refunded or credited toward any future fair or event.
 If the registration was unpaid, payment will still be expected from the organization.

-Section 6.07 Inclement Weather and Closings
+Section 6.07 Inclement Weather and Unforeseen Situations

 Article VII.
 Third-Party Recruiting Policy